websperre/websperre/BUGS.md

 ~3.
 Manifest v3: removed URL from block list still gets blocked from loading
     - Is fixed if/when another URL is added to the block list.~

-4. After removing everything from block list the very last item still gets blocked.
+~4.
+After removing everything from block list the very last item still gets blocked.
-    - Gets resolved when a new item is added to the block list.
+    - Gets resolved when a new item is added to the block list.~